estherkyx/tp/docs/DeveloperGuide.md

       Expected: List is filtered and becomes empty.
 Command result indicates that the student has no parent.

    1. Test case: `getParent n/David Li`<br>
-      Expected: Command result indicates that the provided person is not a student.
+      Expected: Command result indicates that a student with the provided name is not found.
 Display reverts to full list.

    1. Test case: `getParent n/Ben Teo`<br>
       Expected: Same as above.